 Jonah called himself a prophet of the Most High GOD, and a descendant of GOD’s chosen people.
 He obviously felt that he and his people were the only ones worthy of the deep riches of GOD’s mercy and grace.
-I see Christians today with this same disregard for others and mindset of privilege.
+I see Christians today with this same disregard for others and the same mindset of privilege.
 These Christians want as many chances as it takes to avoid the wrath of GOD, however when it comes to people of other beliefs they want swift judgment.
 Like Jonah, these Christians have somehow mistaken the grace they have received in this world as something they have earned.
 When I see the lack of empathy and compassion in many Christians today, I realize they have not learned the lesson of Jonah.
 Living on the welfare of GOD, some Christians have the nerve to want to hoard the grace of GOD for themselves.
 They want to create standards and make others earn what they have received freely.
-“Send in the troops, squash the uprising, unleash the police, they are disturbing my peace,” is what these hypocritical Christians call for who are saved only by grace.
+“Send in the troops, squash the uprising, unleash the police, harder sentencing, they are disturbing my peace,” is what these hypocritical Christians call for who are saved only by grace.

 There is a parable Yeshua taught about a servant that had been forgiven a great debt by his King but turned and would not show compassion to a fellow servant that owed him much less.
 Here is how the parable ended:

 “Then his master, after he had called him, said to him, ‘You wicked servant!
 I forgave you all that debt because you begged me.
 Should you not also have had compassion on your fellow servant, just as I had pity on you?’
 And his master was angry, and delivered him to the torturers until he should pay all that was due to him.”
 (Matt 18:32-34)

 We should not be like the wicked servant in this parable or Jonah, and allow our hearts to become hardened from too much focus on the debts and wrong doings of others.
 We have to stay sober-minded and remember the debt Christ paid for us.